Skip to content

 • Upkeep costs – if you buy a leasehold flat you’ll need to factor in ground rent and a service charge for the upkeep of the property.

-• Home insurance – mortgage lenders typically insist you have buildings insurance in place as part of the mortgage agreement.
-If you buy your council house as a freehold, you’ll be responsible for taking out adequate cover.
+• Home insurance – mortgage lenders typically ask that you have buildings insurance in place as part of the mortgage agreement.
+If you buy your council house as a freehold, you’ll be responsible for taking out adequate buildings insurance cover.
 If the property is leasehold, the council will arrange buildings insurance that will be included in your annual service charge.
-If you want protection for the items in your home, you’ll also need contents insurance

 Remember: your home may be repossessed if you do not keep up repayments on your mortgage.